thomasclarke1969/documentation/android/guides/authentication.md

   layerClient.answerAuthenticationChallenge("IDENTITY_TOKEN");
 ```

-You can validate your identity token by clicking `tool` in your developer dashboard - [identity token validation tool](/projects).
+You can validate your identity token by using the [identity token validation tool](/projects/tools) in your developer dashboard.